 NAZARIAN, Adrin (D) 46th District.
 Elected 2012.
 Full-time Legislator.
 Born March 19, 1973 in Tehran, Iran.
 Established residence in California in 1981.
 Received B.A., Economics, UCLA.
 Married, wife, Diana; two sons: Alexander Ohannes and David-Beg Aram.
 Former Chief of Staff to L.A.
-City Councilmember and former Assembly Member and Assistant Majority Floor Leader Paul Krekorian.
-Former aide to Congressman Brad Sherman.
+City Councilmember and former Assistant Majority Floor

+Leader Paul Krekorian.
+Former congressional staffer.
 Participant of the CORO Fellowship in Public Affairs.
 Appointed to the California Trade and Commerce Agency where he helped with establishing the Division of Science, Technology and Innovation.
-Served on the board of the East Valley YMCA, Glendale Youth Alliance, and YWCA.
+Served on the boards of the East Valley YMCA, Glendale Youth Alliance, and YWCA.
 Founding member, Generation Next Mentorship program.
-Member, Committees on Budget; Education; Health; Rules; Transportation; Budget Subcommittee No. 4 on State Administration; Joint Legislative Audit; Joint Committee on Rules.
+Chair, Budget Subcommittee No. 4 on State Administration; Select Committee on the 2024 Olympic Games.
+Member, Committees on Arts, Entertainment, Sports, Tourism, and Internet Media; Budget; Elections and Redistricting; Health; Transportation; Budget Subcommittee No. 6 on Budget Process, Oversight and Program Evaluation; Joint Legislative Audit.